 Nestled in each nook of Bow Market is a different small business — some permanent and some pop-up — spanning food and drink, clothing, art, records, event spaces, and other retail.
 Imagine Boston Public Market, but in a building as cool as the Copley Library.
 Long live local, unique shops!

 I had two missions that finally brought me to Bow Market that evening.
 The first was to track down Filipino food at the restaurant, Tanám.
 Specifically, a dear friend from the Philippines wanted us to experience the traditional Kamayan meal: a giant shared platter of epic food.
 Here is actual footage of our communal dinner plate.
 WOW!

 “Kamayan” means “by hand” in Tagalog, and some of the Filipino foods pictured above on the banana leaf which we devoured by hand include: lumpia (Filipino egg roll), pork and chicken, fish, tamarind, green beans rolled into coils (upper left), eggs, mussels, and lobster.
 Ready for the footage of the “After” version of our dinner?

 Thanks, Tanám Restaurant!

 Yeah, that Kamayan was delicious.
 Much appreciated, Tanám!
+(Sad January, 2023 update: Tanám has now closed.)
 After dinner we staggered out to browse the shops in the courtyard, bellies joyfully full.
 At that point in the evening, fire pits were dancing cozy little flames, and laughter and conversation bubbled all around us.